phillipberndt/pqiv/README.markdown

  * Accept floating point slideshow intervals on the command line
  * Update the info box with the current numbers if (new) images are (un)loaded
  * Added --max-depth=n to limit how deep directories are searched
+ * Added --browse to load, in addition to images from the command line, also all other images from the containing directories

 pqiv 2.1.1
  * Bugfix: Fixed handling of non-image command line arguments